Painting Blades

 White Factory Painted Blade

-New blades are finished with an abrasion resistant epoxy powder coat or urethane color option at the Concept2 factory.
+New blades are finished with an abrasion-resistant epoxy powder coat system at the Concept2 factory.
 With appropriate preparation, this finish is compatible with most other finish coats such as acrylic enamel, acrylic urethane, urethane, or epoxy paint.
-Prepare these blades for painting as follows:
+If you would like to change your blade color or apply additional paint or designs, prepare your blades for painting as follows:

 Painting Factory-Finished Custom Colored Blades